gmc-code/PC-microbit-micropython/docs/lessons/Practice_tasks_2_Answers.rst

 .. admonition:: Tasks

-    1. Write code to repetitively scroll the numbers 1 to 9 using a while loop.
+    1. Write code to repetitively scroll the numbers 1 to 9 using a while-loop.
-    2. Write code to repetitively scroll the numbers 5 to 0 using a while loop.
+    2. Write code to repetitively scroll the numbers 5 to 0 using a while-loop.

-1. Write code to repetitively scroll the numbers 1 to 9 using a while loop.
+1. Write code to repetitively scroll the numbers 1 to 9 using a while-loop.

 .. code-block:: python